terop/ktra-indexer/README.md

 ## License

-See the MIT licsense in the LICENSE file.
+See the MIT license in the LICENSE file.

 Copyright © 2015-2016 Tero Paloheimo